intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/databricks.md

 Now, we can use Databricks CLI to upload file to DBFS. run command:

 ```
-dbfs cp /your/local/filepath/bigdl-spark_3.1.2-2.1.0-SNAPSHOT-python-api.zip dbfs:/FileStore/jars/stable/bigdl-spark_3.1.2-2.1.0-SNAPSHOT-python-api.zip
+dbfs cp /your/local/filepath/bigdl-assembly-spark_3.1.2-2.1.0-SNAPSHOT-jar-with-dependencies.jar dbfs:/FileStore/jars/stable/bigdl-assembly-spark_3.1.2-2.1.0-SNAPSHOT-jar-with-dependencies.jar
 ```

-After command finished, check DBFS in Databricks, in left panel, click **Data > DBFS > your upload directory**, if you do not see DBFS in your panel, see **Appendix A**.
+After command finished, check DBFS in Databricks, in left panel, click **Data > DBFS > your upload directory**, if you do not see DBFS in your panel, see [Appendix A](#Appendix A).

 **Install package from DBFS**